arainfor/thermronstat/README.md

 A RaspberryPi based thermostat project

+The 1wire DS18B20's are connected to GPIO4 pin

 This program is currently live on a single stage HEAT only appliction.
 A planned H3/C2 implementation that will controll my GeoThermal is in the works.